bredele/band/README.md

 ## Distribution

   According the nodejs doc, a `worker` created by a cluster is is a process spawned using `child_process.fork` which can share sockets with other workers.
+You could decide to create a tcp server or not, the implementation should be the same.

 ### default